peterujah/nano-image/readme.md

 ## Nano Image

-NanoImage is a simple php image resize class.
-It can resize image and display it in browser or save image in a directory
+NanoImage is a simple PHP image resize class.
+It can resize images and display them in the browser or save images in a directory

 ## Installation